International Lesbian, Gay, Bisexual, Trans and Intersex Association: Funding

 ILGA's main source of income are donations from governments, organizations, private foundations, amongst the contribution of individuals.
 In 2020, the total income of ILGA amounted to 2,213,268 CHF.

 Reports

 State-Sponsored Homophobia

 In 2011, ILGA released its State-Sponsored Homophobia Report and map that brings to light 75 countries that still criminalize same-sex relationships between two consenting adults.
 These countries are mainly in Africa and in Asia.

 In 2016, ILGA released an updated version of the State-Sponsored Homophobia Report.
-The Report found that "same-sex sexual acts" are illegal in 72 countries.
+The report found that "same-sex sexual acts" are illegal in 72 countries.
 These countries are 37% of the States in the United Nations.
 Of these 72 countries, 33 are in Africa, 23 are in Asia, 11 are in the Americas, and six are in Oceania.

-Historian Samuel Huneke criticized ILGA maps for showing most Western and non-Western countries in different colors, stating that while "This division probably make sense to the casual observer... queer scholars and activists have noted that it also has colonial overtones".
+Historian Samuel Clowes Huneke criticized ILGA maps for showing most Western and non-Western countries in different colors, stating that while "This division probably make sense to the casual observer... queer scholars and activists have noted that it also has colonial overtones".

+Curbing Deception

+In February 2020, ILGA launched Curbing Deception - A Comprehensive Global Survey on Legal Restrictions of 'Conversion Therapies.
+This research report examines laws at both national and subnational levels that prohibit efforts to change sexual orientation, gender identity, and gender expression.
+Additionally, the report delves into a wide range of techniques historically and currently employed in an attempt to modify the sexual orientation of lesbians, gays, and bisexuals, impede transgender youth from transitioning, induce detransitioning in transgender individuals, or enforce adherence to societal stereotypes of masculinity and femininity regarding gender expression and roles.